SBKubric/13_cinemas/README.md

 ## Description

-The script shows 10 the most popular movies that are currently in theatres.
+The script shows 10 the most popular movies that are currently in theatres according to [KINOPOISK](https://www.kinopoisk.ru/).
+The movie list is loaded from [AFISHA](http://www.afisha.ru/msk/schedule_cinema/).

 ## Installation